31 May 2008

 Let me put it another way.
 Which is more cruel?
 Option one, I scream at or otherwise punish my child any time they go near something dangerous (which associates the object with bad things happening, but also associates the parent with bad things happening).
 Option two, I protect my children to a huge degree but never by putting actual limits on their actions, so that they grow up essentially in a baby-proofed environment without any rules.
 Option three, I introduce real things to their environment from the beginning of their lives and let them experience how to use them safely with an adult present, along with reminders and a gentle but firm hand if the experiement is going to cause actual harm.

 Far from being either the wishy-washy option or somehow mean, gentle parenting has the most pragmatic and practical solution to the dilemma of control (ie what do we need to make children do and what do we need to actively keep them safe from).
 Look at the situation.
 Think what the consequences would be.
 If the consequences are too big, prevent!
-It takes work and thought (unlike punishing hell out of the child who gets it wrong which takes no thought, or permissive parenting which takes no work).
+It takes work and thought (unlike punishing the child who gets it wrong which takes no thought, or neglectful parenting which takes no work).

 Morgan only got close to the fire pit a couple of times before telling me it was "ot" and then ignoring it.
 The only real danger is them running near it (which was up to us to prevent)!